mikhnovich/callboard/README.md

         "category": "category"
     }

-200 - returns successfully created user
+200 - returns successfully created user<br/>
-400 - Bad Request - user will not be created
+400 - Bad Request - user will not be created<br/>